NVlabs/Bongard-LOGO/README.md

 #### Installation From Source

-To install the `bongard` library from the latest source code, please run the following command in the terimanl.
+To install the `bongard` library from the latest source code, please run the following command in the terminal.

 ```bash
 git clone https://github.com/NVlabs/Bongard-LOGO.git